sisinflab/Denoise-to-protect-VRS/README.md

-# Adversarial Image Denoiser: A Method to Protect Visual Recommenders from Adversarial Attacks.
+# Denoise to Protect: a Method to Robustify Visual Recommenders from Adversaries.
+Accepted at SIGIR 2023.

 Install the framework following the instruction on [ELLIOT-INSTALLATION.md](ELLIOT-INSTALLATION.md)